Year-Round Markets OPEN Rain or Shine! Expanded Downtown Hours: 12:30-5p.

 Our year-round markets run rain or shine: Downtown SC Wedn.
 12:30-5p, Westside SC Sat.
 9a-1p and Live Oak/Eastside Sun.
 9a-1p.
-The Felton & Scotts Valley markets have closed for the 2025 season and will reopen in May of 2026.
-HOLIDAY CLOSURES include the Downtown Market on 12/24 and 12/31.
-The Downtown Market is OPEN on November 26th.
+The Felton & Scotts Valley markets will reopen in May of 2026.

 For 30 years Santa Cruz Community Farmers’ Markets (SCCFM) has been committed to your health and to the health of the local economy.